Verse Mother Imogen Hewitt: by Eden & Lily

 Place of birth: Sydney, Australia

-1. What is the best Mothering advice you have received?
+1. What is the best mothering advice you have received?

 I think it was my own Mum who said that “love is enough”.
 Now she didn’t mean don’t worry about feeding them, or keeping them safe, or listening to the experiences of other Mothers and parents.
 She meant there is no ‘right’ way to Mother, and if you make your choices through the lens of how much you love your little humans then it will all be ok.
 The second best piece of advice I received was “they’re really hard to break” - which came from a very sensible, very funny friend.